igorsyrbu/urlshortener-ui/CONTRIBUTING.md

 Thank you for your interest in contributing to this project!
 Your time and effort are highly valued.
 To ensure a smooth process for everyone, please review the following guidelines before starting your work.

+## Before You Start Working

+To avoid duplicated effort, **always open an issue before writing any code**.

+Once the issue is open, wait for a maintainer to confirm it's a good fit and assign it to you.
+This ensures no one ends up building the same thing in parallel.

+- Please do not submit a PR for a feature that hasn't been discussed in an issue first.
+- If an issue already exists, leave a comment saying you'd like to work on it and wait for assignment.
+- Bug fixes for clear, reproducible bugs are the exception — feel free to open a PR directly.

 ## Suggesting a New Feature

 When proposing a new feature via an issue or pull request, please make sure you provide sufficient context: